themegrill/masonic/readme.txt

 == Changelog ==
 = TBD =
+* Fix - Border issue on the first post.
 * Enhancement - Update protocol to prevent not secure issue.
 * Add   - Required header fields: `Tested up to` and `Requires PHP` in style.css.
 * Tweak - Add and improve theme-related notices.